-Also called Oculi Sunday, this day is typically used to emphasize themes of repentance, conversion, and mercy.
+This day is typically used to emphasize themes of repentance, conversion, and mercy.

 You could include these passages in your sermon and draw attention to Jesus's call to repentance in Luke and His loving approach to the woman at the well.
 This is the perfect opportunity to lead your members toward a posture of humility and repentance, as well as ask them to reflect on who they could treat more graciously.

 Christians have usually used this day to visit their "mother church" where they were introduced to or baptized in the faith.
 The word "Laetare" is Latin for "rejoice".

 Often ministers read from Luke 15 and John 9 during service.
 In both passages, we see Jesus work against the expectations of the religious leaders of His day by dining with unclean sinners and healing on the Sabbath.

 You could use this day to reflect on the ways Jesus overcomes boundaries and expectations to meet us exactly where we are, offering us more love and grace than we could ever deserve.

-Sometimes referred to as Passion Sunday, this day begins Passiontide, the final two weeks of Lent.
+This day begins Passiontide, the final two weeks of Lent.
 This day is reserved for focusing on Jesus's final days before going to Jerusalem, leading to His death.

-On this day, churches across the world reflect on the miracle of Jesus raising Lazarus from the dead, foreshadowing the ultimate miracle of His own resurrection around the corner.
+On this day, churches across the world reflect on the miracle of Jesus raising Lazarus from the dead, foreshadowing the ultimate miracle of His resurrection around the corner.

 You could read John 11:1-45 and use the sermon to reflect on the new life we've been giving through our risen Savior.

-Sometimes known as Palm Sunday, this day reflects on the day Jesus rode into Jerusalem on a donkey as the people of the city greeted him by laying palm branches and coats on the ground while shouting “HOSANNAH”.
+This day reflects on the day Jesus rode into Jerusalem on a donkey as the people of the city greeted him by laying palm branches and coats on the ground while shouting “HOSANNAH”.
 These very same people would be shouting “CRUCIFY HIM” just a few days later.

 Palm Sunday also serves as the official beginning of Holy Week, the final week of Lent, ending with Easter.

 This day is probably one of the biggest events on your church's calendar.
 I'm sure you already know what your church will be doing for this Sunday.
 Below are a couple of suggestions to round out the details of your plans.

-This service should be a joyous occasion, so consider choosing worship music that is upbeat and gets people out of their seats.
+This service should be a joyous occasion, so consider choosing worship music that is upbeat and gets people out of their seats!
 Help your people step into the shoes of the Israelites that greeted Jesus that day.